ns3098/AppFTD/README.md

 6. If due to any exceptions program crashes.
 Don't forget to check out the log file situated in logs directory.

-7. Make sure to check out all the screenshots.
+7. Make sure to check out all the demo video and download executable file.